htpck/HillClimbRacing/README.md

 # HillClimbRacing

-This is a Unity project I have done to get experience in Unity2D
+This is a Unity project scripts I have done to get experience in Unity2D

 This game done by following tutorial -> https://www.youtube.com/watch?v=DgG9us3QkTE